gurgeous/sinew/README.md

 #### Caching

-Requests are made using HTTParty, and all responses are cached on disk in `~/.sinew`.
+Sinew uses [httpdisk](https://github.com/gurgeous/httpdisk/) to aggressively cache all HTTP responses to disk in `~/.sinew`.
 Error responses are cached as well.
 Each URL will be hit exactly once, and requests are rate limited to one per second.
 Sinew tries to be polite.

-The files in `~/.sinew` have nice names and are designed to be human readable.
-This helps when writing recipes.
 Sinew never deletes files from the cache - that's up to you!

 Because all requests are cached, you can run Sinew repeatedly with confidence.
 Run it over and over again while you build up your recipe.